How Deep Can You Snorkel? – Underwater Snorkeling Guide

 A Guide to Snorkel Diving

-Now just because you can’t go as deep in the water as when you scuba dive, it doesn’t mean you can’t dive in at all.
+Now just because you can’t go as deep in the water as when you scuba dive, it doesn’t mean you can’t dive in at all when you snorkel.

 Know Your Strengths

-Every person has a different level to which they can hold their breath underwater, but you can train your body to stay active for longer time periods.
+Every person has a different level to which they can hold their breath underwater, but you can train breath-holding to be able to increase the time periods.

 - Time yourself to see how long you can stay underwater while holding your breath.
 Try to stay for a few more second the next time, but remember not to overburden your lungs.
 Your first dive probably won’t last very long and you’ll return to the surface almost immediately.
 With time and practice, your body will start getting somewhat accustomed to the water pressure and you’ll be able to stay in for a longer amount of time.